All the times we fell in love with Benedict Cumberbatch

 Every time he said anything in Cabin Pressure

 Surely the funniest radio show in the world, Cabin Pressure by John Finnemore (he's the guy wearing red in the picture) had the Radio 4 audience weeping with laughter long before Cumberbatch became one of the most famous men on earth.
 By the time that season three aired, however, Sherlock had landed on the BBC and 'suddenly the audience was 90% female, mostly under 25 and they were queuing round the block.
-It was like Beatlemania.'
+It was like Beatlemania,' Finnemore told the The Guardian.
 Not a big surprise.
 We'd queue round the block too to listen to Cumberbatch's perfect comic timing live.
 Who doesn't love a funny man?

 Last, not least, but very obviously...
 Sherlock